This example builds a machine learning model to evaluate the radiation efficiency of patch antennas with different features.

 3. Neural network

 The scaling layer contains the statistics on the inputs calculated from the data file and the method for scaling the input variables.
-Here, the minimum-maximum method has been set.
-As we use 7 input variables, the scaling layer has 7 inputs.

-We use 2 perceptron layers here:
+We use 2 dense layers here.

 The unscaling layer contains the statistics of the output.